WGC Inclusion, Diversity, Equity, and Accessibility (IDEA)

 Mixers are opportunities for diverse members to get together and have one-on-one meetings with producers, showrunners and broadcasters.
 Past attendees include showrunners Joseph Kay (showrunner Transplant), Morwyn Brebner (Coroner) and Kurt Smeaton (Children Ruin Everything), and executives from Bell Media, CBC and eOne.

 From mentoring via our diversity programs, to welcoming new members into the Guild, there are many opportunities for interested WGC members to get involved in and help with our diversity and inclusion initiatives.
-Please contact WGC Manager of Diversity, Strategy & Research, Omolara Isiolaotan, to find more about current volunteering opportunities.
+Please contact the WGC's Director of Strategy and Research Natalia Escobar Bohorquez to find out more about current volunteering opportunities.

 Equity, Diversity and Inclusion Report